 An editor or editors made a very poor decision.
 The story about Bradshaw should have been in the “B” section and the news from Pahokee should have been front page news in the “A” section.
-And then it occurred to me we’re getting real close to addressing the “Elephant in the room”.
-A conversation and public debate that should have started many years ago.
+Here is the news that didn’t make the cut for the front page on March 19th:

 From Post reporter Susan Salisbury: “The auditorium was filled to its capacity of 400, and several hundred people who quietly waited outside were turned away.
 Police estimated the total number of people who turned out at 1,000.”